pagkly/Zed/Investopedia/Accounting/Current and Noncurrent Assets Knowing the Difference.md

 [Fixed assets](https://www.investopedia.com/terms/f/fixedasset.asp) include property, plant, and equipment because they are tangible, meaning that they are physical in nature; we may touch them.
 A company cannot liquidate its PP&E easily.
 For example, an auto manufacturer's production facility would be labeled a noncurrent [[Asset|asset]].

 [Intangible assets](https://www.investopedia.com/terms/i/intangibleasset.asp) are nonphysical assets, such as patents and copyrights.
 They are considered as noncurrent assets because they provide value to a company but cannot be readily converted to cash within a year.
-Long-term investments, such as bonds and notes, are also considered noncurrent assets because a company usually holds these assets on its balance sheet for more than a year.
+Long-term investments, such as bonds and notes, are also considered noncurrent assets because a company usually holds these assets on its [[Balance Sheet]] for more than a year.

 ## How Current and Noncurrent Assets Differ: A Quick Look